 You may have clicked on this article wondering what on Earth a Durian fruit even is.
 That’s okay, not a lot of people know about it.
 It’s a fruit that grows in Southeast Asia and is widely regarded as the King of Fruits.
-It has a strong odor and is high in vitamin C. Let’s a look at the benefits of Durian fruit.
+It has a strong odor that makes people either love it very much or hate it very much even in Asia.

 1. It’s an excellent source of energy